 As many of you know, I’m an avid reader.
 I’m the type of person, that if sitting at the kitchen table for too long will start reading the back of her child’s cereal box.
 Yes, my love of reading unfortunately derails my life at times.
-If it comes to eating a meal or finishing a chapter, or at that an entire book, I’d probably starve.
-And not even at that…my soul would will my body to stay alive a few more hours to finish reading.
+If it comes to eating a meal or finishing a chapter, or at that, an entire book, I’d probably starve.
+And not even at that…my soul would will my body to stay alive a few more hours just to finish reading.

 Placing dramatics aside, Here are a few reads that have impacted my life:

 *Note: Written a few weeks ago, but didn’t get to post – my sd card reader decided to play mean, and I wanted to wait until I could get my photos.

 Spring break is long over.
 Cue the long sigh.
 It’s back to reality for my littles and me.
 The sad thing is that it’s Wednesday, and it’s barely dawning on us.
 Monday’s routine was a little shaky; Tuesday morning went by a lot smoother.
 It would have been great had it not been for my cursed allergies, but I digress.

 We had a blessed week visiting loved ones and having fun.
 It was no international resort adventure, but we definitely had a blast surrounded by family.
 Here’s a few snippets of our fun-filled week.

 The last few days I’ve been bombarded with images and discussion topics about domestic violence and child abuse.
 My dual-enrolled students were asked to choose an image to write a visual analysis for their English 1302 course, and for some reason a majority of my juniors have chosen PSAs depicting domestic violence and child abuse.